lsoliveira/awesomeness/README.md

   * [NodaTime](http://nodatime.org) - A better date and time API for .NET
   * [DateTimeExtensions](http://github.com/joaomatossilva/DateTimeExtensions) - This project is a merge of several common DateTime operations in the form of extensions to System.DateTime, including natural date difference text (precise and human rounded), holidays and working days calculations on several culture locales.
   * [Exceptionless.DateTimeExtensions](http://github.com/exceptionless/Exceptionless.DateTimeExtensions) - DateTimeRange, Business Day and various DateTime, DateTimeOffset, TimeSpan extension methods
-  * [UnitConversion](http://github.com/gkampolis/UnitConversion) - Expansible Unit Conversion Library for .Net Core and .Net Framework
+  * [UnitConversion](https://github.com/atulmish/UnitConversion) - Expansible Unit Conversion Library for .Net Core and .Net Framework.
   * [DeviceId](http://github.com/MatthewKing/DeviceId) - A simple library providing functionality to generate a 'device ID' that can be used to uniquely identify a computer.
 * Extensions & LINQ
   * [ExtraLINQ](http://github.com/mariusschulz/ExtraLINQ) - ExtraLINQ provides a set of extension methods for various .NET sequence types.